RAM797/Meme_recommendation_system/README.md

 # Meme_recommendation_system
-This project is about a meme recommendation system built using Django, Redis and DynamoDB please click [here](https://only-memes.github.io/) to know more details
+This project is about a meme recommendation system built using Django, Redis and DynamoDB <br>
+please click [here](https://only-memes.github.io/) to know more details